 “Mint, please,” she said.
 “Thank you, ever so.”

 I scrambled to the kitchen.
 While I waited for the tap water to run hot, I heard Mamma’s voice in my head lamenting my utter lapse in hospitality.
 I scrubbed my hands and slathered them with sanitizer.
 No sense running the risk of making us both sick.
 Bacteria are forever on the offensive, but they thrive in hot weather.
-Some people think roaches would be the only thing left after a nuclear apocalypse, but I’m convinced bacteria would not only survive, they would kill off the roaches.
-Certain members of my immediate family make great sport of trying to trace what they refer to as my “nervous habit” to some incident in my childhood, or genetic mutation.
+Some people think roaches would be the only thing left after a nuclear apocalypse, but I’m convinced bacteria would not only survive, they’d kill off the roaches.
+Certain members of my immediate family make great sport of trying to trace what they refer to as my “nervous habit” to some incident in my childhood, or possibly genetic mutation.
 This is ridiculous.
 I simply have a healthy regard for personal hygiene.

 I fixed two glasses of tea, took a deep breath, and let it out slowly.
 Then, I headed back to the living room silently chanting, don’t stare, don’t stare, don’t stare…